gc625/DLCV/readme.md

 # Deep Learning and Computer Vision
-series of workshops at Connecticut College
+series of workshops on deep learning and computer vision at Connecticut College with programming exercises.

 You can find the workshop material here: